decoupledCMS/decoupledcms.github.com/technology.md

 implementation by just implementing a new Backbone.Sync method.
 Look for example at the [localStorage Backbone.js Sync implementation][22].

+## Content repositories

+The purpose of the content repository layer is to separate the server side business logic from the actual storage.
+By doing this it becomes possible to reuse the same business logic with radically different storage implementations.
+For example a CMS like Drupal that is used from very small sites to some of the biggest CMS sites in the world faces a difficult challenge in trying to find an optimal solution for all user groups.
+In the end the storage layer ends up being a compromise rather than an optimal solution for each target group.
+If Drupal would leverage a clearly defined storage API, ideally based on an independent standard like [PHPCR][1], users would be able to choose the implementation that best fits their scalability requirements that also match the available hardware and software infrastructure.

+For example smaller sites might choose to use SQLite for persistence, while a larger site might prefer to leverage a solution like [Jackrabbit][2].
+Yet other sites might prefer using the file system for persistence but want to hook in a full text search indexing solution like [Solr][3] or [ElasticSearch][4].
+The key thing is that any of these choices should only require changes in the configuration, but not in any actual business logic.
+Via a feature discovery API the business logic can automatically adjust itself to leverage optional features.

 ## New possibilities for collaboration

 Once the different Content Management Systems describe their content with RDFa, and provide an unified JavaScript API to